MicrosoftDocs/PowerShell-Docs/scripting/setup/Windows-PowerShell-System-Requirements.md

 Windows PowerShell 3.0 and Windows PowerShell 4.0 are compiled against Common Language Runtime (CLR) 4.0.

 ## Graphical User Interface Requirements
-Windows PowerShell is a console\-based application that does not require a graphical user interface.
+Windows PowerShell is a console-based application that does not require a graphical user interface.
 As such, is it well suited to computers that do not have screens or monitors, or a user interface, such as the Server Core installation options of Windows Server 2012 R2 or Windows Server 2012.

 However, some items, such as the following, require a graphical user interface.
 For details, see the help topic for each item.